guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 ### What are Workers?

 Each _Worker_ can be composed of individual _Processors_ and each Processor is called sequentially to process each envelope.
 Think of it as production line in a factory.
 Each worker works on one envelope which they pick up from a conveyor belt (in this case, a channel).
 Workers must do a number of steps to complete their work before sending their results back.
-The steps (Processors) that the worker must do can be controlled by changing the backend's `process_stack` config option.
+The steps (Processors) that the worker must do can be controlled by changing the backend's `save_process` config option.

 ### Workers internals